OliverSchiffmann/comparingGateAndAnnealing/README.md

 # comparingGateAndAnnealing
-Repository to store code contributing to the publication "Comparing Gate and Annealing-based Quantum Computing for Configuration-Based Design Tasks"
+Repository to store code contributing to the publication "Comparing Gate and Annealing-based Quantum Computing for Configuration-Based Design Tasks".